The Ultimate Revolut Review: Safety, Card, App, Fees and Monito's 2023 Verdict

 Foreign Currency Exchange Rates and Weekend Markups

-During the weekend, Revolut takes the rate from Friday 23:59 and apply a markup of 0.50% on major currencies like USD, GBP, EUR, AUD, CAD, NZD, CHF, JPY, SEK, HKD, NOK, SGD, DKK, PLN and CZK.
+During the weekend, Revolut takes the rate from Friday 23:59 and applies a markup of 0.50% on major currencies like USD, GBP, EUR, AUD, CAD, NZD, CHF, JPY, SEK, HKD, NOK, SGD, DKK, PLN and CZK.
 A 1% markup applies on other currencies outside of FX market hours.
 For less liquid currencies like the Thai baht and Ukrainian hryvnia, there is a 1.50% markup on the weekend.

 As always, exchange rates are unpredictable and might be subject to change at a moment's notice.